 Students are required to complete a capstone experience.
 The student must successfully complete a capstone project or masters thesis in order to complete all requirements for their MPA degree.

 This three (3) credit hour course typically takes place in the final semester of a students program of study.
 Students will develop practical applications of the theoretical and historical knowledge they have acquired in previous courses.
 Each student is required to devise a capstone project.
-Capstone projects may involve some of the following: creating a public relations campaign for a battered womens shelter, directing a fund raising campaign, or developing a lobbying effort for a legislative bill.
-The requirements for the capstone project are consistent with SPAs requirements.
-That is, a main advisor from the SPA faculty, a second reader from the SPA or domestic violence faculty and the client will serve as the advisory committee for the students project.
+Capstone projects may involve some of the following: creating a public relations campaign for a battered womens shelter, directing a fundraising campaign, or developing a lobbying effort for a legislative bill.
+The requirements for the capstone project are consistent with SPA requirements.
+That is, a main advisor from the SPA faculty, a second reader from the SPA or domestic violence faculty, and the client will serve as the advisory committee for the students project.
 The client is the individual at the site for whom the student will be conducting the project.
 The final product will be a paper (graduate level quality) and an oral presentation to the advisory committee.
 The Advanced Seminar provides students with the opportunity to pursue a research option for those who prefer a pure research project, but students are encouraged to pursue the client-oriented option in order to practice their research skills with a public agency or organization.